brianyamasaki/get-that-job/docs/src/resume/job-requirements.md

 - Drafting program materials, templates, documentation, and other assets.
 - Tracking and monitoring progress, defining key performance indicators or success metrics, and reporting on status against program objectives.

-Skills that are easy to see from this is that the job requires
+Skills that are easy to see from this is that the job requires:
 - somebody who can communicate well to various teams as well as upper management
 - can create documents that help in communicating to many stakeholders
 - can manage schedules and progress given to various stakeholder teams